Dave76/codelantern-ai/workflows/planner.md

 1. User opens a new chat session in GitHub.
 1. User selects the `codelantern-planner` agent.
-1. User describes the initiative and requests a plan.
+1. User describes the initiative and asks the planner to create a plan (for example, "Please create a plan for the following…").
-1. Planner creates a planning branch and opens a draft PR.
+1. Planner creates a planning branch and opens a draft PR dedicated to analysis and planning (no implementation work yet).
 1. User can optionally monitor the PR and provide live feedback.
-1. Planner performs analysis and drafts the plan ending with candidate "next steps".
-1. User approves the plan through PR comments, leaving the PR open.
-1. Planner creates/updates the main issue, optionally adds sub-issues and attaches the `ai` label.
-1. Workflows trigger on the `ai` label.
-1. Workflows add issues to the Backlog.
-1. Planner assigns PR back to the user for final review.
-1. User and planner iterate on issues and plan summaries.
-1. User approves the PR; planner merges and closes it.
-1. Workflows move the Issue into Ready.

-### Entry Point 1 – More detailed (we should likely choose either this or the more summarized text)

-1. **User opens a new chat session** in the GitHub browser for an A2D-enabled repository.
-1. **User selects the `codelantern-planner` agent** in the chat interface.
-1. **User describes the initiative** and asks the planner to create a plan (for example, “Please create a plan for the following…”).
-1. **Planner creates a planning branch and draft PR** dedicated to analysis and planning (no implementation work yet).
-1. **User can monitor the PR** by adding comments and feedback as the planner works.
-1. **Planner performs analysis and drafts the plan** posting the proposed approach and clear candidate “next steps” into the draft PR.
+1. Planner performs analysis and drafts the plan, posting the proposed approach and clear candidate "next steps" into the draft PR.
-1. **User approves the plan** by adding comments to the PR, but does not approve or close the PR.
-This signals the planner to create structured work items (issues and sub-issues).
+1. User approves the plan through PR comments, but does not approve or close the PR.
+This signals the planner to create structured work items.
-1. **Planner creates or updates a main GitHub Issue and Sub-issues** as needed, applying the `ai` label to all issues it creates or manages.
+1. Planner creates/updates the main issue, optionally adds sub-issues and attaches the `ai` label to all issues it creates or manages.
-1. **GitHub workflows trigger on the `ai` label**, automatically adding the issue(s) to the correct Project.
+1. Workflows trigger on the `ai` label, automatically adding the issue(s) to the correct Project.
-1. **Workflows also ensure issues are placed into the Project Backlog** column.
+1. Workflows also ensure issues are placed into the Project Backlog column.
-1. **Planner assigns the Planning PR back to the user** for final review of the created or updated issues and sub-issues.
+1. Planner assigns PR back to the user for final review of the created or updated issues and sub-issues.
-1. **User and planner iterate on both the plan and the issues**:
+1. User and planner iterate on both the plan and the issues:
     - User provides feedback via PR comments.
     - Planner updates the plan text, issue titles, descriptions, and links.
-1. **User gives final approval** on the Planning PR, which is then merged into `main`, closed, and the planning branch deleted.
+1. User gives final approval on the Planning PR, which is then merged into `main`, closed, and the planning branch deleted.
-1. **GitHub workflows move the main issue into the Ready column**, indicating it is ready for development or assignment to the `codelantern-coder` agent.
+1. Workflows move the main issue into the Ready column, indicating it is ready for development or assignment to the `codelantern-coder` agent.

 ---